 Compact Tractor Storage and Maneuverability

-Where you plan to stow your compact tractor and implements can make a big impact on which series is right for you.
+Where you plan to stow your compact tractor and implements plays a big role in determining which series is right for you.
 If you are restricted by gates, pathways, or your household garage is your only storage option, a smaller tractor is going to be your best bet.
-Thanks to their size, 1 Series tractors are the only tractors in this category that can safely make their way into and out of a regular garage.
+Thanks to their size, John Deere 1 Series tractors are the only tractors in this category that can safely make their way into and out of a regular garage.
 Those found in the subsequent series are too large and wouldn’t clear standard dimensions.
 That said, adjustments can be made around your property as well if your workload simply can’t be done with a sub-compact.
-Opting for a larger gate or making additional adjustments to your property like freeing up barn storage are a few considerations worth exploring in advance of your purchase.
+Opting for a larger gate or making additional adjustments to your property, like freeing up barn storage, are a few considerations worth exploring in advance of your purchase.

 Things to ask: Where will my equipment be stored?
 Are there any points of entry that are questionably sized?
 Am I willing to make accessibility adjustments on my property?

-Picking the right features, configuration and implements makes accomplishing your daily and weekly work easier.
-If you regularly have more than one operator, solving for more than one person’s preferences can make this matter a little more complicated.
+Picking the right features, configurations and implements makes accomplishing your daily and weekly work easier.
+If you regularly have more than one operator and have to consider more than one person’s preferences, this can be a little more complicated.
 Because John Deere tractors in every series offer a number of comfort features and accommodations to suit a variety of operators, it’s helpful to approach this element collectively.
 For instance, you may have a big disparity in height between operators.
 In this case, having a highly adjustable seat and easy mounting features will make a meaningful difference for all involved.
-Some additional considerations are whether you’ll want a climate controlled cab, lighting kits, cruise control and other convenience features.
+Some additional considerations are whether you’ll want a climate-controlled cab, lighting kits, cruise control and other convenience features.
 That said, it’s a good idea to schedule a demo to make sure the tractor you choose is well suited to everyone’s needs.
 And, while all tractors require maintenance, it’s important to consider whether your selection’s maintenance needs match your expectations.

 Things to ask: Who are the primary operators?
 What needs and requirements do we have individually and collectively?

-Have more questions or need further guidance in choosing which compact tractor model is right for you?
-Our expert staff is happy to help guide you through this process, whether it’s your first tractor purchase ever, or just your first time purchasing a compact tractor.
+Have more questions or need further guidance in choosing which John Deere compact tractor model is right for you?
+Our expert staff is happy to help guide you through this process, whether it’s your first tractor purchase ever or just your first time purchasing a compact tractor.
 Contact your local Ag-Pro dealership with questions today.

 - compact tractors